Wednesday, October 6, 2010

 Photo of Jane's Block - With Blue Lines Added to Outline the Block

 This block went together similarly to Row 5, Block 7, except the circle was MUCH easier to applique than the odd shape in Block 7.
-I paper-pieced the rays (Section B), then joined them into a circle.
+I paper-pieced the rays, then joined them into a circle.

 Small Again!